 The woman who died for the sake of science: Madame Curie

 Poland-born French physicist and chemist Maria Sklodowska Curie (1867-1934), known as “Madame Curie”, is one of the inventor women who achieved significant success in the world of science.
 Pioneering subatomic particle physics with her studies in the field of radioactivity, Curie was the first to discover the increased efficiency of subatomic particles in her experiments with the element uranium at the beginning of the 20th century.
 With these works, Curie was awarded the Nobel Prize in physics in 1903 and in chemistry in 1911, becoming the first woman to receive this award, and again became the first scientist to win this award twice.

 Curie is also the first woman to attend the Solvay Conference (Conseils Solvay), where world-renowned physicists and chemists come together every 3 years.
 Madame Curie, who died of blood cancer due to exposure to excessive radiation during her scientific studies, went down in history as “the woman who died for the sake of science”.

 The scientist who identified the HIV virus: Barre-Sinoussi

 French scientist Françoise Barre-Sinoussi, who made history as the person who discovered that HIV causes AIDS, is among the pioneering women in the history of science.
-Barré-Sinoussi, who was part of a research group established in 1983 to understand whether a germ or virus caused AIDS, discovered that his assumption was correct in just two weeks.
+Barré-Sinoussi, who was part of a research group established in 1983 to understand whether a germ or virus caused AIDS, discovered that her assumption was correct in just two weeks.
 This virus was named “human immunodeficiency virus”, in other words, “HIV” with its initials, because it damages the human immune system.
 Barre-Sinoussi was one of the biggest supporters of the efforts to treat AIDS and solve the mystery around the disease in the following years.
 Discovered “nerve growth factor”, won Nobel